doug9427/School-Hands-On-Assignments/README.md

-# I have uploaded the Hands-On Assignments that I completed for school, to illustrate my progress through the online program.
+# I have uploaded the Final Project for each Module completed for my online school program.